minprog/platforms/django/lectures/sql/index.md

     # Migrate
     python manage.py migrate

-Now, let’s try these new models out in the Django shell:
+Now, let's try these new models out in the Django shell:

     # Import all models
     In [1]: from flights.models import *